logological/logological.org/content/pages/um-foss.md

 2. Your mail client may allow you to create a client-side filtering rule that automatically rewrites the body of incoming messages.
 If so, you could create a filter that looks for and removes the banner.

+### Disabling Outlook Reactions

+Microsoft 365 implements a nonstandard extension to e-mail that allows Outlook users to send a graphical "reaction" to an e-mail (such as a thumbs-up or a heart) in lieu of a proper e-mail reply.
+If the recipient of the response doesn't use Outlook, then the mail server eventually sends them an e-mail notifying them about the reaction.
+There are two problems with this:

+1. The server sends the e-mail notifications only once per day.
+2. The e-mail notifications don't explain the nature of the reaction in plain language.
+Rather, they hotlink to the reaction image.
+You cannot see what the image actually is unless (a) you read the notification in a graphical e-mail client, (b) you read the HTML version of the e-mail notification instead of the plain-text version, (c) you read the notification while online, and (d) you cede your privacy by allowing your e-mail client to fetch remote content.

+Microsoft does provide [a way to disallow Outlook users from sending reactions to your e-mails](https://techcommunity.microsoft.com/blog/outlook/reactions-in-outlook-public-usability-update-september-2023/3928103).
+Unfortunately, it is an "opt-out" mechanism that places the burden on the unwilling recipients of the responses, and is not particularly easy to set up.
+Basically, you need to configure the system that sends your e-mail—either your e-mail client or your SMTP server—to add the header `X-MS-Reactions: disallow` to outgoing messages.

+In Thunderbird, you can unconditionally add this header to all outgoing e-mails from your University of Manitoba accounts and identities:

+1. Open the Config Editor from the Settings.
+2. In the search box, type `useremail` and make a note of any preference names of the form `mail.identity.id`_`N`_`.useremail` associated with your UM e-mail address.
+(Here _`N`_ should be some number.)
+3. For each _`N`_, create two new preferences with the following String values:
+    * `mail.identity.id`_`N`_`.headers` → `X-MS-Reactions`
+    * `mail.identity.id`_`N`_`.header.X-MS-Reactions` → `X-MS-Reactions: disallow`
+4. Quit and restart Thunderbird.

 ## Calendar

 The University has at least two calendar systems: a [public calendar system for events](https://eventscalendar.umanitoba.ca/), and another system that hosts the personal calendars associated with umanitoba.ca e-mail accounts.